My Oh My (Slade song): Critical reception

 In the US, Billboard called "My Oh My" a "tuneful, love-your-fellow-man anthem, aswash in power chords", with "the irrepressibly cheerful Noddy Holder joined by what sounds like a whole football team of singalong choristers".
 Cash Box noted that "melody takes the driver's seat with a heartfelt lead vocal and piano intro that leads into Slade's classic power-rock sound".
 They added, "The choral vocal and heavy drum backbeat again prove that this group is not one to be messed with."
+CMJ New Music Report called it "a terrific drinking song".

 Chart performance

 "My Oh My" was released in the United Kingdom on 4 November 1983 and reached No. 2 on the UK Singles Chart the following month.
 Following the European success of "My Oh My", The Amazing Kamikaze Syndrome was rush-released by RCA in December.
 In January 1984, "My Oh My" was certified gold in the UK by the British Phonographic Industry (BPI).
 In Sweden, the song topped the chart and was awarded a platinum certifications for shipments in excess of 50,000.

 The 1983 success of Quiet Riot's version of Slade's 1973 UK chart topper "Cum On Feel the Noize" led to Slade signing with CBS Associated Records for their first American record deal since the 1970s.
 The label soon repackaged The Amazing Kamikaze Syndrome into Keep Your Hands Off My Power Supply and released "Run Runaway" as the lead single in March 1984.
 It was Slade's breakthrough hit in America, reaching No. 20, and was followed in June by "My Oh My".
 It gave the band their second and last top-40 hit there, peaking at No. 37 on the Billboard Hot 100 and No. 32 on the Billboard Rock Top Tracks chart.